jwcarr/eyekit/README.md

 Analysis
 --------

-At the moment, Eyekit only has a fairly limited set of analysis functions; in general, you are expected to write code to calculate whatever you are interested in measuring.
-The two main functions that are currently available are `analysis.initial_fixation_duration()` and `analysis.total_fixation_duration()` in the `eyekit.analysis` module, which may be used like this:
+At the moment, Eyekit has a fairly limited set of analysis functions; in general, you are expected to write code to calculate whatever you are interested in measuring.
+The available functions can be explored in the `analysis` module, but two common functions that are currently available are `analysis.initial_fixation_duration()` and `analysis.total_fixation_duration()`, which may be used like this:

 ```python
 >>> tot_durations = eyekit.analysis.total_fixation_duration(txt.interest_areas(), seq)